hyperledger-labs/orion-server/docs/getting-started/transactions/curl/dbtx.md

 }' | jq .
 ```

-The `payload` of the database administration transaction must contain a `"user_id"` who submits the transaction, `"tx_id"` to
-uniquely identify this transaction, and a list of dbs to be deleted in a `"delete_dbs"` list as shown in the above `cURL`
+The `payload` of the database administration transaction must contain a `"user_id"` that submits the transaction, a `"tx_id"` to uniquely identify this transaction, and a list of dbs to be deleted in a `"delete_dbs"` list as shown in the above `cURL` command.
-command.

 As all administrative transactions must be submitted only by the admin, the `"user_id"` is set to `"admin"`.
-As we are deleting
-two existing dbs named `db1` and `db2`, the `"delete_dbs"` is set to `["db1","db2"]`.
-Finally, the signature field contains the admin's
-signature on the payload and is computed using the following command:
+As we are deleting two existing dbs named `db1` and `db2`, the `"delete_dbs"` is set to `["db1","db2"]`.
+Finally, the signature field contains the admin's signature on the payload and is computed using the following command:

 ```shell
 ./bin/signer -privatekey=deployment/sample/crypto/admin/admin.key \